Wilfred/loop.el/README.md

 ## Changelog

 * v1.3 `loop-for-each-line` now works even if point moves around.
+Inside `loop-for-each-line`, `it` is now set to the current line.
 * v1.2 Added `loop-for-each-line`.
 Also added edebug support, so you can step through loops in loop.el.
 * v1.1 Added `loop-continue`